Posts - Bill - S 2439 Resident Physician Shortage Reduction Act of 2025

 senate 07/24/2025 - 119th Congress

-We are working to increase the number of medical residency positions available, especially for hospitals in rural and underserved areas, to address the shortage of trained physicians.
-Our goal is to ensure more doctors are trained where they are needed most, improving access to healthcare nationwide.
+We are working to expand the number of residency positions in hospitals, especially in rural and underserved areas, to address the shortage of resident physicians.
+This legislation aims to improve healthcare access and support hospitals that train future doctors where they’re needed most.

 Congress.gov